Strategy White Paper External Frequently Asked Questions (FAQs)

 2. How will the CMS Innovation Center support model participants to better care for underserved populations?

 Health equity is fundamental to health care transformation, and the Innovation Center is taking steps to improve beneficiary experience and health outcomes for populations defined by race and ethnicity, geography, socioeconomic status, disability, sexual orientation and gender identity, and other factors.
 The Innovation Center supports multiple learning activities with participating providers on providing culturally competent care and will offer targeted learning opportunities for model participants to advance health equity, including sessions focused on reviewing best practices and different approaches to take when collaborating with community partners to address social needs.
-The CMS Office of Minority Health also offers resources such as A Practical Guide to Implementing the National CLAS Standards and Providing Language Services to Diverse Populations: Lessons from the Field on culturally and linguistically appropriate services (CLAS).
+The CMS Office of Minority Health also offers resources such as A Practical Guide to Implementing the National CLAS Standards (PDF) and Providing Language Services to Diverse Populations: Lessons from the Field on culturally and linguistically appropriate services (CLAS) (PDF).

 3. Why is the CMS Innovation Center collecting demographic and Social Determinants of Health Data in its models?